dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 In the example `Create` and `Edit` components of this tutorial, overposting isn't a concern because the `Movie` model doesn't include restricted properties for create and update operations.
 However, it's important to keep overposting in mind when working with static SSR-based Blazor forms that you create and modify in the future in other apps.

 To mitigate overposting, we recommend using a separate view model/data transfer object (DTO) for the form and database with create (insert) and update operations.
-When the form is submitted, only properties of the view model/DTO are used by the component.
+When the form is submitted, only properties of the view model/DTO are used by the component and C# code to modify the database.
 Any extra data included by a malicious user is discarded, so the malicious user is prevented from conducting an overposting attack.

 ## Globalization